 Along either route, you practically have to make at least one overnight stop.
 Thankfully, there's no shortage of great places to spend the night – here are some recommendations that offer a comfortable stay as well as great connectivity to nearby landmarks.

 Get some pampering at the Best Western Horizon Hotel (Medford)

-Located at the very middle of the I-5 route, the town of Medford makes for a perfect place to spend the night.
+Located at the very middle of the Fast Route, the town of Medford makes for a perfect place to spend the night.
 Surrounded by beautiful forests from virtually all sides, you can devote an entire day to each if you have time and then rest up in town.

 Alongside spacious, comfortable rooms and an inviting lodge, the hotel features a large outdoor pool and a hot tub for your enjoyment.
 You can start the day off with a continental breakfast, and the free parking means you can spend days on end exploring the surrounding areas without worrying about racking up additional charges.